 December 10, 2019

-In this article, we will explain critical web performance concepts and strategies.
+In this article, we will explain critical speed concepts and strategies.
 Understanding them will empower you to start the journey in optimising the speed of your sites and applications.

-On a high-level, web performance is the speed in which requested content is downloaded, rendered and ready to be interacted with.
-That time is quantified in several ways through various performance metrics (which we will be talking about in detail later on).
+On a high-level, site speed is the speed in which requested content is downloaded, rendered and ready to be interacted with.
+That time is quantified in several ways through various speed metrics (which we will be talking about in detail later on).

-What makes performance so complex is that what we deem fast through observing the metrics alone, might not accurately portray the experience of our users, which is why we talk about objective (measurable by metrics) and subjective (perceivable by people) performance.
+What makes speed so complex is that what we deem fast through observing the metrics alone, might not accurately portray the experience of our users, which is why we talk about objective (measurable by metrics) and subjective (perceivable by people) speed.

-Performance doesn’t have to be specific to development.
-You can go as far as to define performance as one of your product principles—how easy and fast is the user able to achieve their goals?
+Speed doesn’t have to be specific to development.
+You can go as far as to define speed as one of your product principles—how easy and fast is the user able to achieve their goals?

-Poor web performance has a far-reaching impact on not only user experience and accessibility, but also business growth, the ability to advertise and market your products.
+Poor speed has a far-reaching impact on not only user experience and accessibility, but also business growth, the ability to advertise and market your products.

 When 1 second delay can cost up to 20% conversion lost, performance becomes too costly to ignore.